Sustainable farming practices and farmer livelihoods

 Historical data

 Our target is to implement ALP in all the countries we source from by 2025.
 Our sourcing base changes from year to year due to new acquisitions or closures, demand to supply impact, and climate change.
-In spite of these changes, we made progress in 2022 by implementing ALP in Bangladesh and Ethiopia, conducting supply chain impact assessments in Tanzania, Brazil and Indonesia to enable the development of targeted action plans, and delivering supply chain due diligence webinars and learning platforms.
-We have a clear plan to continue the progress in 2023.
+In spite of these changes, we made progress in 2023.
+An example is the review of the ALP booklet that will be published in 2024.
+We have a clear plan to continue the progress in 2024.
 A credible, impactful implementation of our programs and processes requires time and effort.

 Historical data